austinsonger/AuditBuddy/README.md

 # Evidence Collection and POAM Generation

-- Use Github Actions to create evidence and commits evidence to the repo.
+- Create evidence from tools and other source and then commits evidence to the repo.
-- Use Github Actions to Pull Vulnerability and Flaw Data from Sources to Generate a POAM for FedRAMP.
+- Pull Vulnerability and Flaw Data from vulnerability data sourceand then generates a POAM.

 ## POAM